The Island of Dr. Moreau (1996 film): Casting

 As recounted in David Gregory's documentary Lost Soul: The Doomed Journey of Richard Stanley's Island of Dr. Moreau (2014), the chaotic events of the making of the film quickly led to its becoming one of the most difficult and troubled productions in Hollywood history.

 A film version of Dr. Moreau had been a long-standing dream of original director Richard Stanley, who had first read the book as a child.
 He spent four years developing the project before getting the green-light from New Line Cinema.
 Although Stanley had envisaged Jürgen Prochnow in the lead role, New Line managed to secure Marlon Brando, but some time later, Stanley learned that New Line had gone behind his back and offered the movie to director Roman Polanski.

 Furious, Stanley demanded a meeting with Brando who, unexpectedly, proved very sympathetic to Stanley's vision, not least because of Stanley's intimate understanding of the novel and its history - including its connections with Joseph Conrad's Heart of Darkness (the main inspiration for Francis Ford Coppola's Apocalypse Now) - and because of Stanley's family relation to legendary African explorer Sir Henry Morton Stanley, one of the chief inspirations for Conrad's lead character, Kurtz.
 According to Stanley, Brando still was fascinated by Kurtz more than 15 years after he had played a version of the character in Coppola's film.

 With Brando supporting him, Stanley was confirmed as director, and he was able to recruit two more major stars: Bruce Willis as Edward Prendick, a U.N. negotiator who washes up on Moreau's island after his plane crashes, and James Woods as Montgomery, Moreau's chief assistant.
 Buoyed by these developments, Stanley enthusiastically launched into pre-production, collaborating with special effects creator Stan Winston on the creation of makeup and costumes for Moreau's hybrid creatures and preparing the location and sets.
 As the time for principal photography approached, however, problems began to multiply: Willis withdrew from the film (Stanley says in Lost Soul that Willis was divorcing his wife Demi Moore at the time, but the couple did not announce their separation until the summer of 1998, with the divorce made final two years later).

 He was replaced with Val Kilmer, who, to Stanley's dismay, demanded a 40% reduction in the number of days he was required on set.
 Stanley solved this problem when he had the idea to switch Kilmer from the protagonist to the supporting role of Montgomery, who had far less screen time.
 However, this meant Woods had to leave the production.
 New Line hurriedly recruited former Northern Exposure star Rob Morrow for the lead role.
-Another significant setback occurred before filming began when Brando's daughter Cheyenne committed suicide.
+Another significant setback occurred before filming began when Brando's daughter Cheyenne took her life.
 The devastated star retreated to his private island, leaving Stanley and his producers in limbo, not knowing when or if he would show up.